HomeMy WebLinkAbout1931-12-28 PLANNING BOARD MEETING

 Both the new road extending from Lowell Street to Bedford

-sideration that their importance deserves.
+sideration that their importance deserves .

-these Proposed streets, is of the utmost importance, and will. be
+these proposed streets, is of the utmost importance, and will be

-to be justifieO.
+to be iustifie, .

 Further consideration is being given to the Vine Brook